stellio-hub/stellio-docs/docs/admin/misc_configuration_tips.md

       - JDK_JAVA_OPTIONS=-Xms1024m -Xmx2048m
 ```

-## Launching Stellio with a different port binding
+## Launch Stellio with a different port binding
-You can launch stellio with a different port binding using environment variables :
+You can launch Stellio with a different port binding using environment variables:

 - api-gateway:
   - API_GATEWAY_PORT=8090